YordanGeorgiev/qto/README.md

 ## 6. INSTALLATION AND CONFIGURATION VIA DOCKER
 This section provides the instructions to build the whole system from scratch on docker.
-You will need git, bash, perl and docker to complete the whole containerised deployment.
+You will need git, bash, perl and docker to complete the whole containerised deployment and access to OS user having sudo.
-It should take about 30-45 min to complete depending on your network connection and host hardware specs, 75%-80% of which is the image building process which does not require shell interaction.
+It should take about 45-60 min to complete depending on your network connection and host hardware specs, 75%-80% of which is the image building process which does not require shell interaction.
 The target setup is such that you could edit the source code on the host machine, but both the db and the application layer will be run in the docker.

 ### 6.1.
 Fetch the source
-Fetch the source on your local machine, which will be use to run the container onto a dir your user has full read, write and execute permissions:
+As a non-root account, having sudo fetch the source on your local machine, which will be use to run the container onto a dir your user has full read, write and execute permissions:

+    # do not execute as root !
     mkdir -p ~/opt/ ; cd ~/opt
     git clone https://github.com/YordanGeorgiev/qto